-Want to help plan and cook fresh, healthy meals for California kids?
+Want to help plan and cook fresh, healthy meals for kids in your community?

 Get paid to jumpstart a career in school food with 7 weeks of hands-on experience, and gain school food expertise with self-paced online courses.

-Whether it’s your first job or your next step, you’ll build skills you can use in school kitchens across California.
+Whether it’s your first time in a school kitchen or the next step in your career, you’ll build skills you can use in school food programs across California.

-This is a paid, 7-week, part-time opportunity.
+This is a paid, 7-week, part-time learning opportunity that pays $18 per hour.
 While it’s not a full-time job, it can help you land one.
-You’ll build real kitchen skills and gain experience that school food employers are looking for.
+You’ll build useful culinary skills and gain experience that school food employers are looking for.

 No experience is required — just interest and a willingness to learn!
-If you’ve taken culinary classes, worked in a restaurant, or helped prepare meals at home, that experience can be helpful, but it’s not necessary.
+If you’ve taken culinary classes, worked in a restaurant, or helped prepare meals at home, that experience can be helpful.

 Yes!
 This program is a great fit for college students, especially those studying culinary arts, health, or education, who want real-world experience.
 Many students complete the program while still in school, sometimes fulfilling internship requirements or even earning college credit, depending on their institution.